Elsworth "Elzie" (or "Elza") Mayle was born on April 21, 1876, in Barbour County, WV, the son of Hiram "Poke" and Margaret (Minerd) Mayle.

 Son Oscar Mayle (1909-1981) was born in 1909.

-Sadly, their son Hartsel (or "Hartzell") Mayle died in Barbour County at the tender age of three months, caused by bronchial pneumonia, on Aug.
-16, 1932.
+Sadly, their son Hartsel (or "Hartzell") Mayle died in Barbour County at the tender age of three months, five days on Aug.
+16, 1932, caused by bronchial pneumonia.

 Oscar died at Aultman Hospital in Canton on Nov.
 1 or 9, 1981.
 His remains were returned to Philippi for interment at Welch Cemetery.